 A new interstate by itself is generally not sufficient to lure new residential, commercial, or industrial development.
-This situation is particularly likely if access was not improved, as would be the case in the Scotland County portion of the project study area.
 However, the proximity and efficiency offered by a location near an interstate certainly increases suitability for new development if demand already exists.
 Projections indicate that limited demand does already exist in Dillon and Richmond Counties.
-Moreover, new industrial development is reported in Marlboro County, despite the anticipated population loss.
+Moreover, new industrial development is reported in Marlboro County, despite the anticipated population loss (refer to Chapter 1, Section 1.3.4.1, page 1-14).
 The addition of the interstate would very likely increase the desirability of all three counties although, at least in the short term, it would likely be insufficient to stop the losses expected in Marlboro County.

-3.1.11 How were land use impacts resulting from the proposed project determined?
+3.1.11 How were land use impacts resulting from the Preferred Alternative determined?

 The No-build Alternative was used as a baseline to measure potential land use impacts.
-Impacts associated with each Build Alternative were established by determining the shift of development that would be expected to occur and calculating the likely amount and location of new development.
+Impacts associated with the Preferred Alternative were established by determining the shift of development that would be expected to occur and calculating the likely amount and location of new development.